-This issue plagued LCD 60Hz HDTVs.
-LCD motion that
+This issue plagues LCD HDTVs.
+LCD motion that crawls in

-Blur refers to slow LCD pixel response and back-light
+Blur refers to slow LCD pixel response and constant-on

-LCD TVs address blur with 120Hz and 240Hz processing.
+LCD TVs address blur and judder with 120Hz and 240Hz

-But each method includes more than a simple frame rate
+But each method includes more than a frame rate increase.

 The extra frame comes in one of two versions; a black frame or